Table of contentsClick link to navigate to the desired location

 - mixed.

-What causes fibroadenoma?
+What causes fibroadenomas?

-The exact causes of fibroadenoma are unknown, but researchers believe that hormones, particularly estrogen, play a major role.
+The exact causes of fibroadenoma formation are unknown, but researchers believe that hormones, particularly estrogen, play a major role.
 Here are some factors that may contribute to its development:

 - Hormonal fluctuations – during puberty, pregnancy, lactation, or menopause.